 The best-known faces of the early 50s on British television belonged to the BBC programme announcers: McDonald Hobley, Mary Malcolm and Sylvia Peters.
 The trio first appeared in 1946 and quickly became immensely popular with viewers.

 ‘Mac’, Mary and Sylvia introduced shows like Muffin The Mule, Café Continental, Rooftop Rendezvous with Jack Jackson, The Charlie Chester Show, Terry Thomas in How Do You View? and – not to be forgotten – For The Housewife, an afternoon programme which instructed the lady of the house on such matters as how to renovate a chest of drawers, how to cook whale meat and how to cure home-grown tobacco.

-Mary Malcolm, a granddaughter of Lily Langtry, had been a wartime radio announcer.
+Mary Malcolm, a granddaughter of Lily Langtry (the beautiful actress who was the toast of the town when Queen Victoria was on the throne), had been a wartime radio announcer.
 Then a friend asked Mary to model some clothes for a television programme about dress design.
-She was remembered from that and offered the announcer’s job.
+She was remembered for that and offered the announcer’s job.